GSA/Section508.gov/_pages/develop/2018-05-28-create-universal-design.md

 See [Tips for Usability Testing with People with Disabilities]({{site.baseurl}}/test/usability-testing-with-people-with-disabilities/) for more information on including accessibility considerations in your designs.

+### World Wide Web Consortium (W3C) Guidance

+  * <a href="https://www.w3.org/WAI/intro/people-use-web/" target="_blank" class="usa-link--external">How People with Disabilities Use the Web: Overview</a> - Explains how people with disabilities, including age-related impairments, use the Web
+  * <a href="https://www.w3.org/WAI/perspectives/" target="_blank" class="usa-link--external">Web Accessibility Perspectives: Explore the Impact and Benefits for Everyone</a> - Short videos showing the impact of accessible design in a variety of situations
+  * <a href="https://www.w3.org/WAI/mobile/overlap.html" target="_blank" class="usa-link--external">Web Content Accessibility and Mobile Web: Making a Website Accessible Both for People with Disabilities and for Mobile Devices</a>- Explains the overlap between accessibility and mobile web design and development

 ## Learn More About Universal Design

   * [Universal Design - What is it?][1]